tinyhttp/tinyhttp/site/pages/md/learn.md

 └── @tinyhttp/router 0.5.9
 ```

-Because Express contains a lot of legacy modules, the dependency tree of it is much longer.
+Because Express contains a lot of legacy modules, the dependency tree of tinyhttp is much smaller.

-> NOTE: Moving [proxy-addr](https://github.com/jshttp/proxy-addr) to tinyhttp's ES version is in progress

 ### Differences with Express